CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 1. In the **Create a secret** pane, enter the following details:

     - Name: **mongodbconnetion**
-    - Secret Value: Paste the connection string you have copied in previous exercise
+    - Secret Value: Paste the connection string of Azure CosmosDB for MongoDB account which you have copied in previous exercise.

     Keep other values default and click on **Create**